julioarhernandez/purevanity/src/_includes/service-pages/kybella.md

    What Issues Can Kybella Address?
 </h3>
 <p class="services-details-two__text-2">
    Kybella is an FDA-approved injectable treatment that targets and eliminates fat cells under the chin, helping to reduce the appearance of a double chin.
-This treatment is perfect for individuals looking for a non-surgical solution to address submental fullness.
+This treatment is perfect for individuals looking for a non-surgical solution to address submental fat.
 </p>
 <p class="services-details-two__text-2">
    By breaking down fat cells, Kybella provides a more contoured and defined jawline.
 It is ideal for those who are otherwise healthy but struggle with fat in this particular area, despite diet and exercise.